Pre-Construction Planning & Budgeting

-Pre-construction planning and budgeting is the process of defining project scope, costs, timelines, and regulatory requirements before construction begins.
-This phase establishes clarity, reduces risk, and prevents cost overruns during renovation or new construction projects.
+Pre-construction planning and budgeting defines project scope, costs, timelines, and regulatory requirements before construction begins.
+This phase establishes clarity, reduces risk, and helps prevent cost overruns during renovation or new construction projects.

-For projects that involve permits, structural work, or multiple trades, pre-construction planning is typically managed by a licensed general contractor.
+For projects involving permits, structural work, or multiple trades, pre-construction planning is typically managed by a licensed general contractor.

 What Is Pre-Construction Planning?

-Pre-construction planning is the evaluation and coordination phase that occurs before permits are pulled or physical work starts.
-It focuses on aligning design intent, construction feasibility, regulatory requirements, and budget expectations into a clear, executable plan.
+Pre-construction planning is the evaluation and coordination phase that occurs before permits are pulled or physical work begins.
+It aligns design intent, construction feasibility, regulatory requirements, and budget expectations into a clear, executable plan.

-This phase determines what can be built, how it will be built, and what it will realistically cost.
+This phase determines what can be built, how it will be built, and what it will realistically cost—before commitments are made.

 What Is Included in Pre-Construction Budgeting?

-Pre-construction budgeting establishes a realistic financial framework for the project based on scope and constraints.
-This typically includes:
+Pre-construction budgeting establishes a realistic financial framework based on project scope and constraints.
+This process typically includes:

-Budgets created during this phase help prevent surprises once construction begins.
+Budgets developed during this phase help reduce surprises once construction begins.

 Why Pre-Construction Planning Matters

-Without proper pre-construction planning, projects are more likely to experience:
+Projects that begin without proper pre-construction planning are more likely to experience:

-Pre-construction planning reduces these risks by addressing them before permits are submitted or work begins.
+Pre-construction planning reduces these risks by addressing feasibility, compliance, and cost before permits are submitted or work begins.

 When Is Pre-Construction Planning Required?